Add line events by coordinates

 12. Specify the route in the To: Coordinates section by doing one of the following:

-• Type the route name in the Route Name text box.
+• provide the route name in the Route Name text box.

 • Click Choose route from map Choose route from map and click the route on the map.

-13. In the To: Coordinates section, provide coordinate values for X, Y, and optionally, Z, for the to location.
+13. In the To: Coordinates section, provide coordinate values for X, Y, and, optionally, Z, for the ending location.

-A red square is placed at the specified coordinate on the map for the to location.
+A red square is placed at the specified coordinate on the map for the ending location.

 Tip: